itzg/docker-minecraft-server/docs/configuration/misc-options.md

 ## Interactive and Color Console

-When RCON is enabled, which is the default, and [TTY](https://docs.docker.com/compose/compose-file/05-services/#tty) is enabled on the container some server types will output colorized logs and provide a fully interactive console.
+When RCON is enabled, which is the default, and [TTY](https://docs.docker.com/compose/compose-file/05-services/#tty) is enabled on the container, then some server types will output colorized logs and provide a fully interactive console.
 To access the interactive console, use [`docker attach`](https://docs.docker.com/engine/reference/commandline/container_attach/) (not `exec`).
 When finished, make sure to use the sequence Control-P, Control-Q to detach without stopping the container.

 If this behavior interferes with the log content, then disable TTY or remove the setting entirely since the default is disabled.
 In a compose file, set the service's `tty` parameter to `false`.
 On the `docker run` command-line remove the `-t` argument.